Allen8838/Data-Science-Projects/Red Owl/README.md

 get a correct count of emails sent.
 The same process has not been carried out in this script for the recipient's column but will be added later on.

+I converted all sender's name to lowercase so names would be aligned when grouping.
+I also converted the unix time to regular time but kept only the year and the month.
+I initially included "day" in the time conversion but found that it was incredibly slow to plot a graph with time as an axis.
+This was because the top sender had sent thousands of emails and converting each sent date to a datetime object and appending to a list for later graphing took the program a long time.
+By rounding the dates to a month, I would be able to batch the dates together and passed in batched dates to the datetime object at once, speeding the process.